octoske/paku/README.md

 paku is a collection of decompressors in pure safe Rust

+##### Current state
+1. Collection of decompressors that I had to write because existing ones either didn't exist or had various issues for my use cases.

-##### Goals
+##### Eventual goals
 1. Pure Rust.
 No unsafe code.
 2. Support all reasonably modern popular formats for decompression.
 3. No dependency on external decompression code.
 4. Be reasonably fast.
 Currently unknown.

 ##### Distant future goals
-1. Support some specific compression format or two.
+1. Support writing some specific compression format or two.
 Tbd which one.
 Most likely zstd.
 2. Provide no_std support.
-3. ARM and x86 asm.
+3. Optional ARM and x86 asm.

 ##### Supported formats
 format | status | notes